Deepakmukka1/Project-Boilerplate-Generator/README.md

 $creatfolder 'yourprojectname'

 ```
-That's it the folder structure will be created with default code in each file!
+That's it the folder structure will be created with biolerplate code in each file!

 ![](https://github.com/Deepakmukka1/Project-Boilerplate-Generator/blob/main/Banner%20Image.png)